African Pygmy Hedgehogs are typically relatively healthy animals, but what issues can appear while living out of the natural habitat?

 If your hedgehog seems to be having trouble walking correctly or is falling over while he tries to walk, wobbly leg syndrome may be the issue.

-Luckily, in the vast majority of cases, these walking issues are the result of cold temperatures so, that is why it is important to have their environment no lower than 75.2°F (24°C).
+Luckily, in the vast majority of cases, these walking issues are the result of cold temperatures; that is why it is vital to have their environment no lower than 75.2°F (24°C).

-Unfortunately, there is not much that can be done to prevent this syndrome, as it is commonly related to genetic disorders.
+Unfortunately, not much can be done to prevent this syndrome, as it is commonly related to genetic disorders.

-“It is not bad idea to ask your breeder the history of their parents”.
+“It is not a bad idea to ask your breeder the history of their parents.”

-Also, be sure not to wash too close to the ears and cleaning out his cage weekly to ensure that bacteria that can cause infections isn’t building up in its environment.
+Also, be sure not to wash too close to the ears and clean out his cage weekly to ensure that bacteria that can cause infections aren’t building up in its environment.

 Diarrhea and dehydration

-Diarrhea in hedgehogs can be caused by a variety of reasons, including a change in diet, being in a stressful environment, or parasites.
+Diarrhea in hedgehogs can be caused by various reasons, including a change in diet, being in a stressful environment, or parasites.

-Prevention: Make sure that your hedgehog is kept in a calm environment and check that you are never feeding it the “no-eat” foods from the hedgehog food list.
+Prevention: Ensure your hedgehog is kept in a calm environment and check that you are never feeding it the “no-eat” foods from the hedgehog food list.

-Also be sure to handle it with clean hands and clean the cage regularly to ensure that there isn’t bacteria growing.
+Also, be sure to handle it with clean hands and clean the cage regularly to ensure that there aren’t bacteria growing.

 Care: If you notice your hedgehog has diarrhea for more than 24 hours, contact your veterinarian for further direction.

 Prevention: It is suspected that the cancer is caused by a virus.
-The best you can do to decrease your hedgehog’s chances of cancer is to keep it, again, in a clean environment and provide them with the right nutrition.
+The best you can do to decrease your hedgehog’s chances of cancer is to keep it in a clean environment and provide them with the proper nutrition.